NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 • Automated database and infrastructure provisioning along with auto-scaling so teams can get the database resources they need, when they need them, and can elastically scale in response to application demands.

-• Security features to protect your data, with network isolation, fine-grained access control, auditing, and end-to-end encryption down to the level of individual fields, enabling you to comply with regulations such as ISO, HIPAA and GDPR.
-Built in replication both within and across regions for always-on availability.
+• Security features to protect your data, with network isolation, fine-grained access control, auditing, and end-to-end encryption down to the level of individual fields, enabling you to comply with regulations such as ISO, HIPAA, and GDPR.
+Built-in replication both within and across regions for always-on availability.

-• Global Clusters for a fully managed, globally distributed database that provides low latency, responsive reads and writes to users anywhere, with strong data placement controls for regulatory compliance.
+• Global clusters for a fully managed, globally distributed database that provides low latency, responsive reads and writes to users anywhere, with strong data placement controls for regulatory compliance.

-• Combined transactional and analytical capabilities with Atlas Analytics Nodes to isolate analytics queries from operational workloads while providing real-time insight.
-Native MongoDB analytics tools, such as MongoDB Charts and MongoDB Connectors (for SQL, Tableau, Power BI and Spark) are configured to utilize Analytics Nodes by default.
+• Combined transactional and analytical capabilities with Atlas analytics nodes to isolate analytics queries from operational workloads while providing real-time insight.
+Native MongoDB analytics tools, such as MongoDB Charts and MongoDB Connectors (for SQL, Tableau, Power BI, and Spark,) are configured to utilize analytics nodes by default.
 MongoDB's rich aggregation pipeline engine allows users to run expressive queries against their data.

-• Fully integrated MongoDB Atlas Data Federation which allows users to quickly run federated queries across Atlas clusters and data stored on Amazon S3 in many formats.
+• Fully integrated MongoDB Atlas Data Federation, which allows users to quickly run federated queries across Atlas clusters and data stored on Amazon S3 in many formats.
 The MongoDB Query Language (MQL) and tools allow users to get value from data faster.

-• Automatic data tiering which helps lower costs by moving data to lower cost storage such as Amazon S3.
+• Automatic data tiering, which helps lower costs by moving data to lower-cost storage such as Amazon S3.

-• Fine-grained monitoring and customizable alerts for comprehensive performance visibility.
-Automated patching and single-click upgrades for new major versions of the database, enabling you to take advantage of the latest MongoDB features.
+• Automated patching and single-click upgrades for new major versions of the database, enabling you to take advantage of the latest MongoDB features.

-• Native time-series support optimized for both highly performant data ingestion and querying, along with reduced I/O and storage overhead
+• Native time-series support optimized for both highly performant data ingestion and querying, along with reduced I/O and storage overhead.

 • Live migration to move your self-managed MongoDB clusters into the Atlas service or to move Atlas clusters between cloud providers.

-• Stable API to make upgrades risk-free, future-proofing your development
+• Stable API to make upgrades risk-free, future-proofing your development.

-• Widespread coverage on the major cloud platforms with availability in 110+ cloud regions across Amazon Web Services, Microsoft Azure, and Google Cloud.
+• Widespread coverage on the major cloud platforms with availability in 125+ cloud regions across Amazon Web Services, Microsoft Azure, and Google Cloud.
 MongoDB Atlas delivers a consistent experience across each of the cloud platforms, ensuring developers can deploy wherever they need to, without compromising critical functionality or risking lock-in.

 MongoDB Atlas is serving a vast range of workloads for startups, Fortune 500 companies, and government agencies, including mission-critical applications handling highly sensitive data in regulated industries.
 The developer experience across MongoDB Atlas and self-managed MongoDB is consistent, ensuring that you easily move from on-premises to the public cloud, and between providers as your needs evolve.